 A biosimilar medicine is highly similar to a ‘reference biological medicine’.
 The reference biological medicine is the first brand to market.
-Biological and biosimilar medicines are made from one or more active substances that come from living cells.
+Biological and biosimilar medicines contain substances that are made by living cells or organisms.

 The introduction of biosimilar medicines encourages competition in our Australian market.
 This will lead to a reduction in the cost of medicines, resulting in savings to the health care system.

-These lower prices improve affordability of, and access to new treatments for seriously ill patients.
+These lower prices improve affordability and access to new treatments for seriously ill patients.

 Biosimilar medicines are tested in Australia.
 They are checked for safety and to confirm they provide the same health outcomes as the reference biological medicine.